Eryoneta/Tools/Git/README.md

 # Git

-Shortcuts for Git commands.
+Shortcuts for _Git_ commands.

 ## `git loglist`
 Returns a simple, compact list of all commits.
-It is a simple _git alias_.
+It's a simple _git alias_.

 ## `git save`
 Allows to execute `git add -A`, `git commit`, `git push`, and `git log -1`, all at once.